 A successful test requires the certified black start facility to energize the circuits designated in the test plan and maintain acceptable frequency and voltage at the remote end of the line for 10 minutes.
 During the test, the certified black start facility must be isolated from the power system and must supply its own station service.
 The IESO directs the energization of the circuits designated in the test plan.

-Following the test, participants must verbally report the following to the IESO:
+Following the test, participants must report the following to the IESO:

 Frequency